 implementation of activities and programs to manage and minimize health impacts of environmental risks.

-UN should remain active in the area of capacity development with particular focus on national and sub-national stakeholders to be more ready to implement climate change adaptation and mitigation measures.Water management remains an issue; water governance and watershed management has been neglected and landslides and floods are becoming more frequent and severe.
+UN should remain active in the area of capacity development with particular focus on national and sub-national stakeholders to be more ready to implement climate change adaptation and mitigation measures.

+UN should use its professional capacity to provide assistance to the sustainable management of forest resources in the Kyrgyz Republic, because they are of high ecological and economic importance.
+This includes the improvement of forest legislation, modern management of forest enterprises, reforestation and rehabilitation of forest resources and the effective use of timber and non-timber forest products.

+UN could support rural socio-economic development by supporting local and regional processing of timber and non-timber forest products and the improvement of value-chains.
+This is connected Outcome 5, the development of SME and Public-Private-Partnership.

+UN organizations are well positioned to assist the Government of the Kyrgyz Republic to develop and implement cross-sectoral strategies for the sustainable use of forest and land resources under climate change conditions and to settle user conflicts between local resource users.

+Water management remains an issue; water governance and watershed management has been neglected and landslides and floods are becoming more frequent and severe.
 UN should adopt comprehensive approach and provide policy advice and research to support evidence based reform in the water sector, with the focus to improve coordination and establish more synchronized policies and practices in the water management at the national and sub-national levels.

 In parallel, UN should support national partners to implement activities that will lead to improvement of the water supply infrastructure and expand water supply system ensuring broader access for the citizens.